 Now it’s time to get out of the city and discover the “real Fiji”.
 Just an hour’s drive away is the Coral Coast boasting some of the best beaches on the mainland.
 Many of these beaches are backed by fabulous resorts offering a range of food-related activities and eateries.
 Additionally, the Sigatoka River provides access to remote villages where there are authentic cultural activities involving food to be had.
-Boat tours, such as Sigatoka River Safari, allow you to meet villagers, partake in a “Kava ceremony”, and try a Fijian lunch.
+Boat tours, such as Sigatoka River Safari, allow you to meet villagers, partake in a “kava ceremony”, and try a Fijian lunch (more info on Viator and Tripadvisor).
 We’ll give you more ideas on what to do on the Coral Coast on Day 4, but for now, check into your chosen Coral Coast accommodation.

 Accommodation on the Coral Coast for Foodies